aldenso/MyBooks/README.md

 =======

-This is an example of Python and Flask that shows how to create a site to store information about books.

-Is not the most sophisticated work in flask, but it works pretty well.
+This is an example of Python and Flask that shows how to create a site to store information about books, is not the most sophisticated work in flask, but it works pretty well.

 Components:
 Python2, Flask, Bootstrap, Jquery, OpenID, SQLAlchemy